AkhileshMauryaa/AkhileshMauryaa/README.md

 # Hi there, I'm Akhilesh Maurya! 👋

 Welcome to my GitHub profile!
-I'm a passionate data science professional with a solid background in Python, SQL, Power BI, and machine learning.
+I'm a passionate data science professional with a solid background in Python, SQL, Power BI, Excel and machine learning.
 I'm eager to leverage my skills to analyze intricate datasets and provide valuable insights that drive critical decisions for organizations.

 ![Profile Views](https://komarev.com/ghpvc/?username=AkhileshMauryaa&color=blue)